giuliachiola/super-blog-content/til/vue/add-general-styles-styelguidist.md

 > 🧨 **!important**
 >
 > In these examples I have assumed that we are using SASS (.scss) files and not simple CSS files.
-> The `sass-loader` node package I mentioned before is already installed in my project because I wrote styles in SASS using the `<style lang="scss">` syntax.
+> The `sass-loader` node package I mentioned before is already installed in our project because we wrote styles in SASS using the `<style lang="scss">` syntax.

 ### ⚡️ Bonus tip

-Since I have just added the `vue.config.js` file, I also added my [`postcss`](https://github.com/postcss/postcss) configuration there:
+Since we have just added the `vue.config.js` file, we also added my [`postcss`](https://github.com/postcss/postcss) configuration there:

 ```js
 const postcssNormalize = require('postcss-normalize')